FarukDemiral/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 This project aims to simulate and visualize the behavior of charged particles under the influence of electric $$ \vec{E} $$ magnetic $$ \vec{B} $$

- fields, using the Lorentz force law:
+ fields using the Lorentz force law

 $$
 \vec{F} = q\vec{E} + q\vec{v} \times \vec{B}